Cystitis

 - wearing cotton underpants (not nylon)

-It’s important to see a doctor if you think you may have cystitis.
-If not treated, it can lead to kidney infection.
+It’s important to see your doctor or pharmacist if you think you may have cystitis.
+If not treated, cystitis can lead to kidney infection.
 This can cause fever, back pain and vomiting.

 Learn more here about the development and quality assurance of healthdirect content.